leonardo-mendes/restaurants/README.md

 ### About

-This is a simple application to find the best restaurant for your order.
+This is a simple challenge application to find the best restaurant for your order.

 ### Running the application